oierldl/oierldl.github.io/_pages/people.md

 - Markel Ferro.
 "Use of LLM Agents for creating an Environment-Situated Dialog System".
 Master of Language Analysis and Processing.
 2025
 - Ignacio Talavera.
 "Synthetic Data Generation for Sentence-level and Paragraph-level Information Extraction" (co-supervised with Oscar Sainz).
 Master of Language Analysis and Processing.
 2025
 - Ekhi Azurmendi.
 "Euskarazko lehen C1 ebaluatzailea automatikoa".
 Master of Language Analysis and Processing.
 2024
-- Francisco Jose Alguacil.
+- Francisco José Alguacil.
 "Measuring LLMs Output: Evaluation Metrics for Retrieval Augmented Generation Systems and Linkhub-eval Framework".
 Master of Language Analysis and Processing.
 2024
 - Anastasiia Chizhikova.
 "Knowledge Graph Question Answering for Migrant Employment".
 Master of Language Analysis and Processing.
 2024
 - Asier Zubia.
 “Exploration of Automatic Data Augmentation for Classification of Loss of Separation Reports”.
 Master of Language Analysis and Processing.
 2023
 - Irene Baucels.
 “Entailment for Zero- and Few-Shot Text Classification in Catalan: Monolingual vs. Multilingual Resources and Task Transfer”.
 Master of Language Analysis and Processing.
 2023